New Haven, Indiana: Education

 Almost all of New Haven is in the East Allen County Schools (EACS) public school district.
 EACS offices are headquartered in New Haven.

 Most areas are assigned to New Haven Primary School, New Haven Intermediate School, and New Haven Junior High School/New Haven High School.
 Previously New Haven Middle School had its own building.
 As of May 25, 2019, New Haven Middle School is being torn down and grades 7 and 8 will be moving to the High School into the recently added Junior High section.
 The sixth grade will be moved to the new Intermediate building along with grades 3–5.
 So when the 2019–2020 school year begins, the only New Haven titled schools in function will be New Haven High and Junior High School, New Haven Intermediate, and New Haven Primary.

 Small portions of the city limits are in the Paul Harding Junior High School feeder pattern, the Woodlan Junior/Senior High School feeder pattern, and the Heritage Junior/Senior High School feeder pattern.
 Another small part of the city is zoned to Fort Wayne Community Schools (FWCS): Haley Elementary School, Blackhawk Middle School, and Snider High School.

 Private education is offered through two Catholic schools, Saint John the Baptist Catholic School and Saint Louis Academy, and one Lutheran school, Central Lutheran School.

 Allen County Public Library serves residents through the New Haven Library Branch.

 Economy

 New Haven is surrounded by an abundance of fertile soil, making agriculture the largest visible economic asset.
-Corporate headquarters of Do It Best hardware stores is located in New Haven, along with Central States Grain, a large soybean and grain processor, has its operational headquarters in New Haven.
+Central States Grain, a large soybean and grain processor, has its operational headquarters in New Haven.
 O'Neal Steel, the nation's sixth largest steel center, operates a New Haven branch.
 Other major employers include East Allen County Schools, Norfolk Southern, and BFGoodrich (located in nearby Woodburn, Indiana).